 And more and more entrepreneurs are opting for easy-to-use apps, rather than clunky “platforms”.

-Top eCommerce Platforms
+Best eCommerce Platforms 2021

 We did a survey among 1, 700+ eCommerce experts and entrepreneurs to understand what their choices and preferences were.
 Here are the results.